szoftveres/RF_Microwave/DeembedFixture/README.md

 Finally, we de-embed the fixture from the system by the virtue of a simple matrix division - which is possible due to the fact that we used the *"mirrored"* image of the network, i.e. we assumed that the ABCD matrix of the fixture was cascaded together with the inner network, resulting in the impedance we've measured with the VNA.

+### 2x-thru de-embedding

+In case the 2x-thru s-parameters are available (which is the case when a special coupon board is constructed for 2-port network measurement, containing both the embedded circuit as well as the symmetrical, thru-cunnected in- and out fixtures), the network parameters of the individual fixtures can be easily obtained by first converting the 2x-thru line s-parameters (obtained by a simple VNA measurement) to ABCD matrix, then simply applying a matrix square root (by definition, the 2x thru network is the product of the cascaded ABCD matrices of the two individual fixtures).
+Matrix square root operation is readily available in Matlab and Octave; the prerequisite though is that the two fixtures have to be fully symmetrical, and as homogenous as possible.

 ## Example

 We have a series RC network of 25ohms and 22pf behind a [50ohm copper tape microstrip line that has a length of 1/4 wave at 376MHz](https://github.com/szoftveres/RF_Microwave_Matlab/tree/main/Microstrip)